jonbern/climate-data-crawler/README.md

 npm install
 ```

-### Request web service token:
+### CDO web service token:
 To query the NCDC CDO Web Services you need a service token which can be requested here: [Request CDO web token](https://www.ncdc.noaa.gov/cdo-web/token).
 You need to register with your e-mail address and afterwards you will be sent a unique token which you can use to access their web services.

-### Create apitoken.txt
+### apitoken.txt
-Once you have a valid CDO service token, you need to create a apitoken.txt in the climatic-data-crawler directory and paste in your token.
+Once you have a valid CDO service token, you need to create a apitoken.txt in the climate-data-crawler directory and paste in your token.
 The
-Climatic Data Crawler uses this file to read your token so that you can query the CDO web services.
+Climate Data Crawler uses this file to read your token so that you can query the CDO web services.

 ### Run the crawler
-Run the crawler, the example below will get the most recent data for the 100 first locations in CITIES.json using 2010 as
+The example below will get the most recent data for the 100 first locations in CITIES.json using 2010 as
 data probing stop year.
 ```
 node app.js --dataset GHCNDMS --datatype MNTM --locations 'CITIES.json'  --probingStopYear 2010 --offset 0 --count 100